© 2025 Resilient River Communities

 Adaptation & Resilience

-Supports climate adaptation by improving river flow and sediment transfer, reducing erosion risk, and maintaining channel capacity as extreme weather events increase.
+Supports climate adaptation by improving flow paths and sediment transfer, reducing erosion risk and maintaining channel capacity over time.

 Collaboration